rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 !!!
 NOTE
-    According to the output of the test above, the wget-*.rpm package requires that the libmetalink-*.rpm package be installed. i.e. libmetalink is a prerequisite for installing wget-*.rpm.
+    According to the output of the test above, the wget-*.rpm package requires that the libmetalink-*.rpm package be installed.
+I.e., libmetalink is a prerequisite for installing wget-*.rpm.
     You can forcefully install wget-*.rpm package using the “nodeps” option, if you absolutely know what you are doing.
 But this is generally a BAD practice.

 2. RPM has helpfully given us a hint for what's missing.
-You'll remember that rpm knows the whats and hows but does not necessarily know the wheres.
+You'll remember that rpm knows the what's and how's but does not necessarily know the where's.
 Let's use the dnf utility to try to figure out the package name that provides the missing library.
 Type:

 ```
 $ dnf whatprovides libmetalink.so.3